fawazsullia/password-generator/README.md

 - ?caps=true ( adds uppercase alphabets to the password )
 - ?len=14 ( generates a 14 character password )

+## Response format

+The API returns a response in json format;

+`{ "data" : "sAl7*KladK" }`

 ## Code example

 ` fetch('https://passwordinator.herokuapp.com/generate') `

-On resolving the password, generates asbysaga
+On resolving the response, generates asbysaga

 `fetch('https://passwordinator.herokuapp.com/generate?num=true&char=true&caps=true&len=14')`
 On resolving generates a 14 digit password with characters, alphabets, uppercase letters and numbers

 I will slowly refine the doc.
 Watchout for new features!

+Found this useful?
+Let's connect on [Twitter](https://www.twitter.com/realfawazsullia)